HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 ```

 Then, we run the script `$APP_HOME/setup_database.sh`, which creates the database and the
 necessary tables and loads the data.
+If you are interested in what this script does, refer to the [appendix](walkthrough-extras.html#data_tables).

 ```bash
 ./setup_database.sh deepdive_spouse